-Keywords: Pricing models, micro data, Phillips Curve, hazard rate.
+Keywords: Pricing models; micro data; Phillips Curve; hazard rate; time dependent; menu costs; sticky information.

-Correspondence: E-mail: ljalv@bde.es
+Correspondence: ljalv@bde.es

-This paper has been prepared for the Symposium "The Phillips Curve and the Natural Rate of Unemployment", organised by the Kiel Institute for the World Economy, 3-4 June 2007.
-I would like to thank Ignacio Hernando, Pablo Burriel, an anonymous referee of the Banco de España Working Paper Series and seminar participants at the Kiel Symposium and at Banco de España for helpful comments and suggestions and all members of the Eurosystem Inflation Persistence Network, particularly those involved in the analysis of micro data, for extensive discussions during the last years.
-I would also like to thank Emmanuel Dyne, Johannes Hoffman, Peter Klenow, Fabio Rumler and Roberto Sabbatini for providing data on the hazard rates of their respective countries.
+This paper was prepared for the Symposium "The Phillips Curve and the Natural Rate of Unemployment", organised by the Kiel Institute for the World Economy, 3-4 June 2007.
+The author would like to thank Pablo Burriel, Michael Dotsey, Ignacio Hernando, Raphael Solomon, an anonymous referee of the Banco de España Working Paper Series, two anonymous referees and commentators of the e-journal Economics and seminar participants at the Kiel Symposium, at the XII CEMLA Red de Investigadores de Banca Central meeting and at Banco de España for helpful comments and suggestions and all members of the Eurosystem Inflation Persistence Network, particularly those involved in the analysis of micro data, for extensive discussions during the last years.
+The author would also like to thank Emmanuel Dyne, Johannes Hoffmann, Peter Klenow, Fabio Rumler and Roberto Sabbatini for providing data on the hazard rates of their respective countries.